Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 Be sure to test the redirect to see if it requires a leading "www".
 Some web servers may not have their DNS record set up to recognize a redirect to the root domain.

-You cannot enable this if you have enabled a Block page for this policy.
+You cannot turn this on if you have turned on a Block page for this policy.

 This option only applies to a Block policy.

-You can enable a Block page when a user conflicts with a policy
+You can turn on a Block page when a user conflicts with a policy

 You can use the default block page or create your own.